cloudfuji/open_source_rails/notes.md

 * Then signup for a user account at <https://localhost:3001/users/sign_up> and thats how you sign up for more accounts when you need them :)

 * Just leave this rails app running when you test your applications.
-And follow the next section to setup user authentication for your Bushido Rails app in the next section.
+And follow the next section to setup user authentication for your Bushido Rails app.

 Setting up devise with CAS auth (client) in third party Bushido Rails applications